basicswap/basicswap/doc/nostr.md

 BasicSwap can use the [Nostr](https://nostr.com) protocol as a message transport, alongside or instead of SMSG and SimpleX.

-All messages remain end-to-end encrypted with the SMSG payload format regardless of the transport.
-Relays cannot read message contents, but as with any nostr client they can see event metadata (sender pubkey, timing and size).
+Swap and bid payloads stay encrypted with the SMSG format regardless of the transport.
+A relay that only forwards events sees the outer Nostr metadata (signing pubkey, timing and size), not the inner ciphertext.
+Offers are different: they are encrypted to the shared network key, so any BasicSwap node — and anyone else who has that key — can read them.

 ## How it works